-- A qualifying entity applying this FRS to its individual financial statements may take advantage of the disclosure exemptions in paragraphs 8 to 9, in accordance with paragraphs 6 to 7, provided that: - (a) Its shareholders have been notified in writing about, and do not object to, the use of the disclosure exemptions.
-Objections to the use of the disclosure exemptions may be served on the qualifying entity, in accordance with reasonable specified timeframes and format requirements, by a shareholder that is the immediate parent of the entity, or by a shareholder or shareholders holding in aggregate 5% or more of the total allotted shares in the entity or more than half of the allotted shares in the entity that are not held by the immediate parent. - (b) It otherwise applies as its financial reporting framework the recognition, measurement and disclosure requirements of EU-adopted IFRS, but makes amendments to EU-adopted IFRS requirements where necessary in order to comply with the Act and the Regulations, given that the financial statements that it prepares are Companies Act accounts as defined in section 395(1)(a) of the Act, not IAS accounts as defined in section 395(1)(b) of the Act.
-Application Guidance I to this FRS sets out the necessary amendments. - (c) It discloses in the notes to its financial statements: - (i) a brief narrative summary of the disclosure exemptions adopted; and
+- 5 A qualifying entity applying this FRS to its individual financial statements may take advantage of the disclosure exemptions in paragraphs 8 to 9, in accordance with paragraphs 6 to 7, provided that: - (a) Its shareholders have been notified in writing about, and do not object to, the use of the disclosure exemptions.
+Objections to the use of the disclosure exemptions may be served on the qualifying entity, in accordance with reasonable specified timeframes and format requirements, by a shareholder that is the immediate parent of the entity, or by a shareholder or shareholders holding in aggregate 5% or more of the total allotted shares in the entity or more than half of the allotted shares in the entity that are not held by the immediate parent. - (b) It otherwise applies as its financial reporting framework the recognition, measurement and disclosure requirements of EU-adopted IFRS, but makes amendments to EU-adopted IFRS requirements where necessary in order to comply with the Act and the Regulations.
+This is to ensure that the financial statements prepared by companies in accordance with this FRS, comply with the requirements of the Act and Regulations.
+The Application Guidance to this FRS sets out the amendments necessary to remove conflicts between EU-adopted IFRS and the Act and Regulations.
+For the avoidance of doubt, the Application Guidance is an integral part of this FRS and is applicable to any qualifying entity applying this FRS, including those that are not companies.